OUR STORY.

 We hope that when you sit at our table, the food makes you feel like home, even if it’s a home you’ve never been to.
 We hope that you look at local produce with renewed gratitude and possibility and that you have a greater understanding of Korean cuisine and beverage.
 We hope that you want to come back over and over because our community is yours.

-While Thom and Cam worked together at Sumi Robata in 2015, Pete walked in and sat across the bar from Cam, neither anticipating that they would go on to marry.
-Two years and three trans-continental moves later, Cam and Thom ran into each other on the street in Brooklyn in 2017 and a renewed friendship solidified.
-When Pete and Cam purchased a restaurant with living space above in Livingston Manor in 2023, opening a restaurant together was inevitable.
+While Cam tended bar in Chicago in 2015, Pete walked in and sat across the bar, neither remotely expecting that five years later they would marry.
+When they purchased a restaurant with living space above in Livingston Manor in 2023, opening a restaurant together was inevitable.

-Restaurants have played a pivotal role in each of our lives - Cam followed their mom through restaurants as a kid and later worked in bars; Thom started waiting tables during college and went on to cook afterward; Pete found a sense of belonging while on the road as a young consultant.
-Marrying the familiar dishes of Pete and Thom’s Korean American childhoods with our shared loved of hospitality marks this next chapter.
+Restaurants have played a pivotal role in both of our lives - Cam followed their mom through restaurants as a kid and later worked in and ran bars; Pete found a sense of belonging in them while on the road as a young consultant.
+Marrying the familiar dishes of Pete’s Korean American childhood with our shared love of hospitality marks this next chapter.
 We’ve saved you a seat.

 Our values

-All people deserve access to beautiful, local food and excellent service.
+2. All people deserve access to beautiful, local food, and excellent service.

-Plant-based eaters should have robust and interesting options.
+3. Plant-based and celiac eaters should have robust and interesting options.

-We buy local whenever possible, and Korean whenever essential.
+4. We buy local whenever possible, Korean whenever essential, and commercial only when we have to.

 That means…

-There will always be vegan options in every section of the menu and they will change seasonally.
-Plant-based eaters are not an afterthought here.
+3. There will always be vegan and celiac-safe options in every section of the menu and they will change seasonally.
+Our fryers are always gluten free and one is always vegan.
+There is no wheat flour in our kitchen.
+Plant-based and gluten free eaters are not an afterthought here.

-All workers are paid an hourly wage above the standard minimum wage and tips are split among all staff, both FOH and BOH.
-We collaborate to create a workplace with clear expectations, clear paths of progression, and healthy work culture and we solicit 360 feedback in service of those goals.
+5. All workers are paid an hourly wage above the standard minimum wage and tips are split among all staff, both FOH and BOH.
+We collaborate to create a workplace with clear expectations, clear paths of progression, and healthy work culture.
+We solicit 360 feedback in service of those goals.

 cam shaw

 Cam Shaw (they/she) grew up in rural Michigan and learned about food through the lens of their grandfather’s garden and their mother’s kitchen.
-Their restaurant career began in Ann Arbor while studying engineering, continuing in Chicago and New York City.
-Cam’s career has primarily focused on high end and fine dining with stints across the spectrum, from bar manager of a casual basement bar to Assistant General Manager of a 1 star Michelin vegetarian restaurant in Manhattan.
+Their restaurant career began in Ann Arbor while studying engineering, continuing in Chicago and then New York City.
+Cam’s career has primarily focused on high end and fine dining with stints across the spectrum, from bar manager of a casual LES basement bar to Assistant General Manager of a 1 star Michelin vegetarian restaurant in Union Square.

 Cam’s love of food and hospitality runs deep.
-A third generation restaurant worker, some of Cam’s earliest memories of their mom, Susan, are following her through restaurants.
-Eating open-faced tomato sandwiches with a slice of Velveeta with their grandfather in his garden after pulling weeds was where they fell in love with fresh, farm grown food.
+A third generation restaurant worker, some of Cam’s earliest memories of their mom, Susan (now a beloved part of the Threshold team), are following her through restaurants.
+They fell in love with fresh, farm-grown food while eating open-faced tomato sandwiches with a slice of Velveeta in their grandfather’s garden after pulling weeds together.

 PETE CHOO